giantswarm/docs/src/content/tutorials/continuous-deployment/bases/index.md

 aliases:
   - /advanced/gitops/bases
 menu:
-  main:
+  principal:
-    parent: advanced-gitops
+    parent: tutorials-continuous-deployment
-    identifier: advanced-gitops-bases
+    identifier: tutorials-continuous-deployment-bases
 user_questions:
   - How can I create an base template for workload clusters in GitOps?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
-last_review_date: 2023-12-11
+last_review_date: 2024-09-25
 ---

 Our CAPx (CAPI provider-specific clusters) are delivered by Giant Swarm as a set of two applications.
-The first one is an [App Custom Resource](https://docs.giantswarm.io/platform-overview/app-platform/)(CR) with a Cluster instance definition, while the second one is an App CR containing all the default applications needed for a cluster to run correctly.
+The first one is an [App Custom Resource](https://docs.giantswarm.io/overview/fleet-management/app-management/)(CR) with a Cluster instance definition, while the second one is an App CR containing all the default applications needed for a cluster to run correctly.
 As such, creating a CAPx cluster means that you need to deliver two configured App CRs to the Management Cluster.

 Adding definitions can be done on two levels: shared cluster template and version-specific template, see [create shared template base](#create-shared-template-base) and [create versioned base](#create-versioned-base-optional).